ananya3008/cyber-kill-chain/03-ransomware-simulator/README.md

 ![encrypted output](encrypted_output.png)

 ## Next Steps
-* Upgrade the program to dynamically receive a list of directeries to be encrypted.
+- Modify the program to dynamically accept a list of directories that need to be encrypted.
-* Upgrade the program to send the encryption key to the attackers command and control(C2)
+- Enhance the program to transmit the encryption key to the attacker's command and control (C2) server.
-* Test the execution against common security products to ensure it is evasive in nature.
+- Conduct tests against common security products to verify the program's ability to evade detection.